 Fortnightly subject leader sessions take place in our Partner schools; they provide opportunities for you to look at expert books, teaching strategies, plans and for our subject leaders to model teaching, ready for you to emulate.
 Subject Leaders will model the sequences and craft of language teaching that apply to French, German or Spanish.
 School-based subject mentors will provide weekly guidance on the intricacies and misconceptions surrounding each language.

 Where possible, we will also provide opportunities for you to experience MFL teaching beyond the classroom which may involve a trip abroad!
 If you are a native speaker with a degree in a different subject, you will be expected to complete a SKE in advance of starting the course so an early application is advisable.

-Our course also provides a PGCE for all trainees based upon 4 written modules, a folder of evidence and feedback on classroom performance.
-Trainees also gain 60 level 7 credits.
+We provide a PGCE for all trainees based upon 2 written modules, a viva and an eportfolio of evidence.
+Trainees also gain 60 level 7 credits (at M level).